-JAKE & CLARA is based on a true story from the dawn of the Jazz Age about scandal, politics, Hollywood—and murder.
-When Warren Harding won the White House in 1920, his campaign received millions from Jake Hamon—“The Oil King of Oklahoma.”
+JAKE & CLARA: Scandal, Politics, Hollywood, and Murder is a true story from the dawn of the Jazz Age about scandal, politics, Hollywood–and murder.
+When Warren Harding won the White House in 1920, his campaign received millions from Jake Hamon–“The Oil King of Oklahoma.”
 Harding planned to make Jake the most powerful businessman in America.
-But Mrs. Harding (some called her “The Duchess”) had one condition—the married man had to end his affair with his long-time mistress, a girl named Clara.
+But Mrs. Harding (some called her “The Duchess”) had one condition–the married man had to end his affair with his long-time mistress, a girl named Clara.

 Jake and Clara had been together for ten years, since she was seventeen and he was thirty-seven.
 But Jake coveted the powerful Washington job, and he dumped Clara a couple of weeks after Harding was elected.